rieckpil/progmot/content/post/writing-a-book-remotely.md

 We ordered two design examples for the logo on Fiverr and picked the best:

 INSERT LOGO HERE

+## Getting Early Feedback

+While you can have the best eBook or product, if your potential readers and customers are not getting in front of it.

+As we all three are running a blog, have an audience on Twitter and some of us a mailing list, we started off with an existing target audience.

+To spread the news about our project, we tweeted about our current state every now and then.
+To capture the email address of potential readers and to outline our goal with the book, we created a basic landing page.

+Nothing fancy, a simple $50 bootstrap HTML theme that we bought, tweaked and launched via GitHub pages to the Internet.

+Convertkit for the mailing provider to learn about a new one (we recently switched to MailerLite).

+As there wasn't any earnings, we kept the costs low to only invest more $ once we see and adoption.

+Getting people to your waiting list for the book, doesn't necassarly mean they'll also pull out their credit card once the eBook lands.

+We used both our social media channels and the mailing list to teaser and give constant updates about our progress.

+To mix up the person in charge of writing the mailing list update, we rotated among all co-authors.

+Leanpub supports selling eBooks in their early stage.
+They even have a progress bar on each eBook's landing page indicating how far the content is and when it was updated.
+Combining this with an incremental price increase, lets readers join early and benefit from all future updates.

+Show progress bar example with WIP and one with completed

+We started with a base price of $X. Keep in mind that we get 80% royalties but have to split those equally among all authors.

+Overall, Similar approach to my iterative course launch with early access program.

 ## How We Continued